 We’re focused on investing in world-leading eye research, and supporting fantastic researchers throughout their careers.
 Our NIHR-MEC advanced fellowships allow us to support the further development of future world leaders in eye research.

-NIHR-MEC advanced fellowships are designed for applicants at a post-doctoral level and aim to supporting several specific points of a researcher’s career development.
+NIHR-MEC advanced fellowships are designed for applicants at various stages of their post-doctoral career.
+Whether you are someone who has recently been or about to be awarded a PhD, or someone with several years of post-doctoral experience, you could be eligible to apply for an Advanced Fellowship.
 The fellowship runs for between 2 and 5 years, and can be completed on a full-time or part-time basis.

 Our advanced fellowships give researchers the opportunity to undertake exciting and impactful research that will underpin their development as an independent future leader.
 With both our and NIHR’s support, they can build their skills and experience through enhanced knowledge of the current and future medical research landscape, patient and public involvement, collaborations, research events and support with media relations and research communications.

 - Applications for a joint partnership fellowship applications must fall within both the charity’s and NIHR’s funding remits.

 - Moorfields Eye Charity is interested in funding research in eye health, vision research, ophthalmic related service improvement, education or clinical practice.

 - The overall remit of the NIHR is early translational (experimental medicine), clinical and applied health research, and social care research.

 - Applicants will normally be hosted by either the Moorfields Eye Hospital NHS Foundation Trust or its main academic partner University College London.